nyeager16/epiclang/README.md

    python manage.py migrate
    ```
 5. Download the Dictionary:

-  Download the "Dictionary (SGJP)" from the following link: http://morfeusz.sgjp.pl/download/en
+    Download the "Dictionary (SGJP)" from the following link: [SGJP](http://morfeusz.sgjp.pl/download/en)
-  Place the downloaded dictioary file in the data folder of the project directory
+    Place the downloaded dictionary file in the `data` folder of the project directory
 6. Import the dictionary data:
    ```bash
    python manage.py tabimport "[filepath]"